pieroproietti/penguins-eggs/README.md

 - [Hens: Different Species](https://github.com/pieroproietti/penguins-eggs/blob/master/documents/hens-different-species.md): A brief guide on using Penguins' Eggs in Debian, Arch, and Manjaro.
 - [Arch-naked](https://penguins-eggs.net/docs/Tutorial/archlinux-naked.html): A blog post detailing how to create an Arch naked live, install it, and customize the resulting system into a graphics development station.

 If you have any questions or need further assistance, feel free to contact me via email at pieroproietti@gmail.com.
-You can also stay updated by following my blog [here](https://penguins-eggs.net) or connecting with me on [Facebook](https://www.facebook.com/groups/128861437762355/), [GitHub](https://github.com/pieroproietti/penguins-krill), [Jitsi](https://meet.jit.si/PenguinsEggsMeeting), [Reddit](https://www.reddit.com/user/Artisan61), [Telegram](https://t.me/penguins_eggs), or [Twitter](https://twitter.com/pieroproietti).
+You can also stay updated by following my [blog](https://penguins-eggs.net) or connecting with me on , [Telegram](https://t.me/penguins_eggs), [Facebook](https://www.facebook.com/groups/128861437762355/), [GitHub](https://github.com/pieroproietti/penguins-krill), [Jitsi](https://meet.jit.si/PenguinsEggsMeeting), [Reddit](https://www.reddit.com/user/Artisan61) or [Twitter](https://twitter.com/pieroproietti).

+## A word of thanks
+This README would not be so well cared for if not for the work of [Hosein Seilain](https://github.com/hosseinseilani) who spent his time revising and supplementing the text.

 # Star History